 Cash Buyer Website Conversion Rates

-On one cash buyer test we ran earlier this year… at one point that website was converting almost 40% of all people who landed on the page to a cash buyer lead (picture of test results mid-way through below):
+On one cash buyer test we ran… at one point that website was converting almost 40% of all people who landed on the page to a cash buyer lead (picture of test results mid-way through below):

 In this case, the website didn’t change… it was mainly a “traffic issue”.
 She started doing Craigslist marketing which tends to yield a higher volume of traffic but lower conversion rate.